 The school year came to an end, furnishings and equipment were transferred, the original building was demolished, and the property was graded for a new play area for the children.
 The Education Center was blessed by Bishop Kevin Rhoades on August 12, 2007, and a new chapter in the history of Good Shepherd Catholic School was launched.
 The new building covers 39,200 square feet with 20% more classroom space than before, and includes an enhanced library, fully equipped computer and science labs, and air-conditioning throughout.

-Today the school serves 257 students from Pre-School through 8th grade in 22 classrooms and gym.
+Today the school serves over 200 students from Pre-School through 8th grade in 22 classrooms and gym.
 With the statue of the Good Shepherd that once stood on the lawn in front of the original church and school mounted on the exterior of the new building, the stainless steel cross that once stood atop the 1953 façade erected next to the building in such a way for all to see day and night, and pieces of stained glass from the original church incorporated into the new window of the Education Center, the heritage of the past is remembered and a legacy for the future is honored.
 As we celebrate 60 years gone by, we look to serving families and young people at Good Shepherd Catholic School through the mission of Catholic education for many years to come.